2003

 EQUITABLE ACCESS

-We work to promote equitable access to quality health services and care for all and for the respect of each and every individual’s rights.
+1- We work to promote equitable access to quality health services and care for all and for the respect for the rights of every individual.

 Our approach to health promotion is participatory and inclusive.
 Solthis works to strengthen health systems, civil society organizations and individuals to ensure access to quality services that are more efficient and tailored to the needs of users.
-The user experience, compliance and retention in care also depend on the integration of non-medical aspects.
+The user experience, compliance and retention in care are also dependent on the integration of non-medical interventions.

 2